Powered by Fr. Abraham Mutholath Foundation NFP

 HEAVENS

-1. The atmosphere where the birds fly beneath the dome of the sky (Gen 1:20).
-The Psalmist refers to this heaven: “Beside them the birds of heaven nest; among the branches, they sing” (Ps 104:12).
+1. The firmament or immediate atmosphere that surrounds the earth and where the birds fly beneath the dome of the sky (Gen 1:20).
+The Psalmist refers to this heaven: “Beside them the birds of heaven nest; among the branches they sing” (104:12).

-2. The dome where God set up sources of light, including sun, moon, and stars (Gen 1:14-18).
-The Psalmist refers to this heaven saying: “The heavens declare the glory of God; the firmament proclaims the work of his hands” (Ps 19:1).
+2. The dome where God established sources of light, including sun, moon, and stars (Gen 1:14-18).
+The Psalmist refers to this heaven saying: “The heavens declare the glory of God; the firmament proclaims the works of his hands” (Ps 19:2).

 HEAVENS OPENED